Distributed-DeadLock/g_runner_logic/README.md

  Your time is recorded in a Highscore-Table, so you can compete on the fastest time.

+ Admins can advance to a new "Season", which will reset the highscores and all personal times.

  -------------

  The mod provides 3 non-craftable blocks: